This topic explains how to create and edit an SQL query in dbForge Fusion for SQL Server using the Query Builder features.

 You can also view and edit (if needed) the generated automatically SQL code.

-In this topic we reviewed quite simple query, however it demonstrates the convenience of the approach on creating queries visually.
+In this topic we reviewed a quite simple query, however, it demonstrates the convenience of the approach on creating queries visually.

 Visual query editor will save a lot of your time in case of more complex queries to multiple tables and views.